-Interfund balances at June 30, 2022, consisted of the following amounts and represents charges for services or reimbursable expenses.
-These remaining balances resulted from the time lag between the dates that (1) interfund goods or services are provided or reimburseable expenditures occur, (2) transactions are recorded in the accounting period, and (3) payments between funds are made.
-The Town expects to repay all interfund balances within one year.
-The interfund balance due to the 2017 SPLOST Fund relates to the Sewer Fund's share of a joint project that was calculated at the end of the project and will be reimbured during fiscal year 2023.
+Interfund balances represent charges for services, reimbursable expenses, or interfund loans to assist with capital projects.
+These balances result from the time lag between the dates that (1) interfund goods or services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting period, and (3) payments between funds are made.

-Any residual balances outstanding between the governmental activities and the business-type activities are reported in the government-wide financial statements and "internal balances."
+Any residual balances outstanding between the governmental activities and the business-type activities are reported in the government-wide financial statements as "internal balances".